IxiAngel/TempTamer/src/arduino/README.md

 ## About

-The TempTamer Hardware Module complements the TempTamer Shell Script, providing fan speed control capabilities based on real-time temperature readings.
-With this module, you can efficiently manage CPU temperatures and fan speeds for optimal system performance and reliability.
+The TempTamer Hardware Module complements the TempTamer Shell Script by providing fan speed control capabilities based on real-time temperature readings.
+This module enables you to efficiently manage temperatures and fan speeds for optimal system performance and reliability.

-To build and upload TempTamer you will use one of these tools:
+To build and upload TempTamer, you will use one of these tools:

-    -Arduino IDE
+- Arduino IDE
-    -VSCode with PlatformioIO
+- VSCode with PlatformIO

 TempTamer is optimized to build with the PlatformIO IDE extension for Visual Studio Code.
-You can still build TempTamer with Arduino IDE.
+You can also build TempTamer using the Arduino IDE.

 ### Supported Boards

+The following boards are currently supported by TempTamer:

 - Arduino Uno
 - Arduino Nano
 - Arduino Mega
 - ESP32
 - ESP8266
-- More to be added.
+- More to be added in the future

-## Quick Prep/Start from Pre-built Binaries
+## Quick Start: Using Pre-built Binaries

 1. Download the pre-built binaries for your platform from the TempTamer GitHub releases page.
-2. Connect the TempTamer Hardware Module to your computer via the appropriate interface (e.g. USB).
+2. Connect the TempTamer Hardware Module to your computer via the appropriate interface (e.g., USB).
 3. Ensure that the necessary drivers are installed, if required by your operating system.
 4. Run the executable file to start using TempTamer immediately.

-## Protocol/Interface
+## Protocol and Interface

 The TempTamer Hardware Module communicates with the system using a serial interface.
 It accepts commands in a specific format to adjust fan speeds based on temperature readings received from the system.

-### Command Format:
+### Command Format

 ```
 {command,parameter1,parameter2,...}